How To Grow On Spotify And Get Heard

 - Make Merchandise based on the Artwork, Artwork based on the song.

 - Make a behind the scenes video, music video or lyric video to promote your Spotify.The more content you create around your song, the more chances of people listening to your song.
+Use digital ads to promote your song and get it the traction it deserves.

 - Release almost all songs of the Album as singles before releasing the Album.
 In earlier days this was not necessary but now this strategy works best.